 Of course, the author disagrees with it because different things disgust different people, especially when it comes to social policy (ie.: the idea of slaves being free was “disgusting” to some people only a few centuries ago).

-Conservatives Are More Stupid
+Conservatives Are More Stupid (Some Sub-Groups, At Least)

 Some, but not all studies since then, have supported the conclusion.

-More consistent, though is the link between between lower intelligence and a specific type of conservatism, such as the right-wing authoritarianism -the guys who love hierarchy.
+More consistent, though is the link between lower intelligence and a specific type of conservatism, such as the right-wing authoritarianism -the guys who love hierarchy.

 There have two explanations as to why lower intelligence might be connected with conservative affiliation: